-The Fort is amongst the top tourist attraction in the place.
-The fort portrays Islamic style of architecture.
+The Fort is amongst the top tourist attractions in the place.
+The fort portrays an Islamic style of architecture.
 It was built by Raja Gulchand and was later fortified during the reign of Bahamani Dynasty.
-Alauddin Bahman equipped the fort after the town was declared as the capital of Bahamani Kingdom.
+Alauddin Bahman equipped the fort after the town was declared the capital of the Bahamani Kingdom.

 This Masjid was built by Mohammad Bahmani in 1367 and is amongst the oldest Masjids present in Southern India.
-It was developed to honor the declaration of the town to be the capital of Bahmani.
-The Masjid is decorated beautifully and is present in an area of Gulbarga Fort itself.
+It was developed to honour the declaration of the town to be the capital of Bahmani.
+The Masjid is decorated beautifully and is in an area of Gulbarga Fort.

 Sharana Basaveshwara Temple

-The temple is dedicated to Shri Sharana Basaveshwara who was a great Hindu philosopher and also a wise religious teacher.
-It is situated in an old town of Kalburgi.
-The philosopher was popular for Dasoha and Kayak philosophy and was a Lingayat saint.
+The temple is dedicated to Shri Sharana Basaveshwara, a great Hindu philosopher and wise religious teacher.
+It is situated in the old town of Kalburgi.
+The philosopher was famous for Dasoha and Kayak philosophy and was a Lingayat saint.

-Jevargi is located on the banks of Bhima River.
-It is popular pilgrim center of Jain community and there exists many Jain Basadis also.
+Jevargi is located on the banks of the Bhima River.
+It is popular pilgrim centre of the Jain community, and there exists many Jain Basadis also.
 Jevargi is almost 40km away from Gulbarga.
-Jains in large number flock here during their festivals.
+Jains in large numbers flock here during their festivals.

 This dam is constructed around 120km away from the town.
-River Krishna gushes down here and is commonly called as Jaladurga Falls.
-The view of flowing water is in itself source of serenity.
-The overall scenic beauty is also marvelous.
+River Krishna gushes down here and is commonly called Jaladurga Falls.
+The view of flowing water is in itself a source of serenity.
+The overall scenic beauty is also marvellous.